-I tend to judge them on a few basic criteria: Ergonomics, immersion and controls.
-It's not that hard to shove a mobile display into a plastic headset and strap some cheap elastic headbands onto them.
+I tend to judge virtual reality headsets on a few basic criteria: Ergonomics, immersion and controls.
+It's not that hard to shove a mobile display into a plastic headset and strap some cheap elastic headbands onto it.
 But it takes skill to craft something that's well balanced and doesn't feel uncomfortable after 30 minutes.

-Immersion, meanwhile, comes from having high resolution screens with fast refresh rates, so everything looks sharp and smooth.
-Field of view is also a major element, as it describes how well VR screens can cover what you see.
-Having a low field of view makes it look like you’re looking through a pair of binoculars, which limits the sense of “presence” you can feel in VR.
-But a wide field of view can make it seem like you’re actually flying over the globe in Google Earth.
+Immersion, meanwhile, comes from having high resolution screens with fast refresh rates, so the visuals are sharp and smooth.
+Field of view (FOV) is also a major element, as it describes how well VR screens can cover what you see in a game.
+Having a low field of view makes it feel like you’re looking through a pair of binoculars, which limits your sense of “presence.”
+The best VR headsets have a wide field of view that can make it seem like you’re actually flying over the globe in Google Earth.

 And when it comes to controllers, the best options fit naturally in your hands and offer accurate tracking.
-The industry has practically adopted the design of Oculus's excellent touch controllers, but we're also seeing intriguing leaps forward like Valve's finger tracking gamepads.
+The industry has basically adopted the design of Meta’s excellent touch controllers, but we're also seeing intriguing leaps forward like Valve's finger tracking gamepads.

-Best VR headset for most people: Oculus Quest 2
+Best VR headset for most people: Meta Quest 2

-Almost a year since its release, the Oculus Quest 2 remains the best VR option for the vast majority of consumers.
-It's completely cordless, relatively inexpensive (starting at $299) and it's comfortable to wear for long sessions.
-There's also a huge library of titles that you can experience anywhere, and it's bundled with Oculus's great motion controllers.
+Here’s what’s still good, though: there's a huge library of virtual reality titles that you can experience anywhere, and it's bundled with Meta’s great motion sense controllers.
 You can also connect the Quest 2 to a gaming PC to stream more complex VR experiences.

-The Quest 2 features fast-switching LCDs with a resolution 1832x1920 per eye, the highest we've seen from Oculus.
-It also has a smooth 90Hz refresh rate, which is impressive for something running entirely on mobile hardware.
+The Quest 2 features fast-switching LCDs with a display resolution 1832x1920 per eye, the highest we've seen from Meta.
+It also has a smooth 90Hz refresh rate, which impresses for something running entirely on mobile hardware.
 The Quest 2's field of view isn't the best — it's been measured at just around 90 degrees — but it's still enough to enjoy most VR experiences.
 You can also use different face pads to increase its field of view a bit.
-And if you want an even more comfortable fit, you can snag Oculus's Elite headstrap for $49 (or $129 with a built-in battery and case).
+And if you want an even more comfortable fit, you can snag the Elite headstrap for $49 (or $129 with a built-in battery and case).

-Facebook has recalled the foam inserts from the original model and is offering silicone covers to make the headset more comfortable.
+Meta has recalled the foam inserts from the original model and is offering silicone covers to make the headset more comfortable.
 We didn't experience any issues during our review, or during the past year of usage, but there have been enough complaints for Facebook to take action.
-The base $299 Quest 2 will also come with 128GB of storage when it returns to store shelves on August 24th.
-That's double the storage of the original model, giving you even more room to cram in games and VR apps.
+The base $399 Quest 2 also comes with 128GB of storage, double the space of the original model, giving you even more room to cram in VR games and apps.

 Best PC VR headset under $600: HP Reverb G2

-It's also the first Windows Mixed Reality headset to include four tracking sensors, which helps to ensure more accurate VR tracking, especially during fast-paced games.
-I also give HP credit for making a headset that’s extremely comfortable thanks to its luxurious amount of cushioning around the eye-piece and rear strap.
+It's also the first Windows Mixed Reality headset to include four sensors, which helps to ensure more accurate VR tracking functionality, especially during fast-paced games.
+I also give HP credit for making a tethered VR headset that’s extremely comfortable thanks to its luxurious cushioning around the eye-piece and rear strap.